htimur/htimur.github.io/_posts/2016-03-03-tailing_the_mongodb_oplog_on_sharded_clusters_with_scala_and_akka_streams.markdown

 ## Summary

 As you can see, there are some aspects which are pretty easy to handle with Akka Streams and those which are not.
 In general, I have mixed impression about the library.
 It have a good ideas, leveraging the Akka Actors and moving it to the next level, but it feels raw.
 Personally I'll stick with Akka Actors for now.

+We didn't cover the `Updates to orphan documents in a sharded cluster`, as in my case I'm interested in all operations and consider them as idempotent per `_id` field, so it doesn't hurt.